opensavannah/disaster-response-sav/README.md

 # disaster-response-sj

-Inspired by civic tech volunteer responses to hurricanes Harvey and Irma, the goal of the disaster-response-sj project is to engage with San Jose's Office of Emergency Services to discuss how CfSJ can contribute to disaster response planning and execution.
+Inspired by civic tech volunteer responses to hurricanes Harvey and Irma, the goal of the disaster-response-sj project is to engage with City of Savannah's Office of Emergency Services to discuss how the 2019 CfA Fellowship team can contribute to disaster response planning and execution in Coastal Georgia.

 ## Plan